 - Women survivors from the HOS Project co-facilitated a new series of one-photo digital storytelling workshops with conference participants, with digital story artists Community Story Strategies

 - Screened the HOS digital stories and held a panel discussion with HOS participants and artists

-- Dr. Charlene Senn from the University of Windsor gave a keynote address explaining the theory behind effective sexual assault prevention
+- Dr. Charlene Senn (Canada Research Chair in Sexual Violence, University of Windsor) gave a keynote address explaining the theory behind effective sexual assault prevention

-- Bringing the Ghomeshi Effect, a verbatim dance theatre performance about sexual assault to Magnus Theatre in Thunder Bay, where they played to a sold out audience, including conference participants and the general public.
+- Hosted the Ghomeshi Effect, a verbatim dance theatre performance about sexual assault to Magnus Theatre in Thunder Bay, where they performed for a sold out audience made up of conference participants and the general public.